THE NAAMS INITIATIVES - A BRIEF SUMMARY

 The joint efforts by companies who are competitors in the market place have been conducted within the same framework as cooperative efforts in other industries such as the Pork Council (the other white meat) and the Incredible Edible Egg, which were receiving high-level publicity at the time that the NAAMS initiatives were starting.
 Compliance with anti-trust restrictions of the federal government is ensured by:

 The Stamping standards were first published in book form on behalf of the A/SP by the Auto Industry Action Group (AIAG) in January, 1995 under the title North American Automotive Metric Standards - Forming & Stamping and were sold for approximately $25.00 per copy.
 All proceeds went to AIAG to cover their costs of printing and distribution.
 The Assembly Standards were first published in book form by AIAG in March, 1996 under the title North American Automotive Metric Standards - Assembly & Fabrication and were sold for the same price with all proceeds going to AIAG.
+The assembly team was originally chaired by John Ausilio, then Gary Bode for 16 years, and currently by Ken Taylor.

 The original intent for both sets of standards was to publish quarterly supplements with a complete reprint every one or two years.
 However, new standards were being developed and existing standards updated so rapidly that conventional printing and distribution were not adequate.
 Therefore, in 1997 the standards were placed on the A/SP website under the names NAAMS Stamping Standards and NAAMS Assembly Standards.
 The website facilitates making changes as needed and makes the standards available free of charge to anyone who wants them.